FindHotel/mosql/README.md

 `:meta` contains metadata about this collection/table.
-It is required to include at least `:table`, naming the SQL table this collection will be mapped to. `extra_props` determines the handling of unknown fields in MongoDB objects -- more about that later.
+It is required to include at least `:table`, naming the SQL table this collection will be mapped to.

+`:timestamps` adds the current timestamps to inserted data.

+`:extra_props` determines the handling of unknown fields in MongoDB objects -- more about that later.

 By default, `mosql` looks for a collection map in a file named